Cyber Security Threats in 2015 – The Indian Story

 3. Data Destruction:

-Data theft and corporate issues have been around for quite a while in India.
-Currently, data is the most priced possession of any company or government.
-And this loss is expected at higher stakes.
-The Sony hack also posed an example of the need that companies and organisations in India to look into such thefts.
-Furthermore, with the existence of malware that is capable to wipe off hard disks at once, organizations need a new backup scheme.
+Data theft and the corporate issues have been around for quite a while in India.
+Data is the most priced possession of any company or government.
+And this loss is expected at bigger stakes.
+The Sony hack also posed this scenario as a matter that companies and organisations in India also need to look into.
+Then there are those malware that are capable to wipe off hard disks at once, a good backup scheme is a must for organisations right now.

 4. E-commerce and ATM Frauds:

-Such crimes contribute greatly to the overall cost of cybercrime that the nation pays.
-Unfortunately, the situation is not going to improve.
-Off the line a little bit, but I have still witnessed people who use Maestro cards that only require a card number and one password to make huge transactions.
-The world has reached quantum encryption and RSA-enabled devices.
+They contribute greatly to the overall cost of the cyber crime that the nation has to pay.
+And the situation is not going to improve.
+Off the line a little bit, but I have still seen people use Maestro cards that need only card number and one password to make huge transactions.
+The world has reached quantum encryption and RSA enabled devices.
 We still face phishing crimes, vishing is the new in.
-And frauds are on the rise every day.
+Frauds are on the rise every day.

-India also has RSA-enabled devices.
-However, the technology has yet to reach the geographical grassroots, which is a grey area.
-It would be amazing if only the population of India preaches cyber security and uses safe technologies, but it’s a loss that we face each year.
-The hard reality is that villages and small towns are still in the backlog.
-It is important to move the whole nation together towards this technological shift.
+India has also reached RSA enabled devices but the technology reach to the grassroots is the grey area.
+If only the population of India that preaches cyber security uses the safe technologies, its a loss that we are all facing each year.
+The hard reality is that the villages and small towns are still in the backlog.
+It is important to move the whole nation together in this technological shift.

 5. Social Networks:

-Human trafficking via the web has picked up the pace lately.
-Other crimes such as bullying and defamation over social media are still happening and are expected to continue happening.
-In addition, the spam check on these networks is minimal, which means that spamming will be on the rise.
+Human trafficking via the web has picked up pace lately, bullying and defamation is still happening and are expected to keep happening.
+The spam check on these networks is minimal and so, spamming is also going to be on the rise.

 6. Gambling: